zim514/script.service.hue/README.md

 Every selected light increases the number of necessary commands therefore influences how often lights can be updated.
 For more information on Hue system performance, refer to the [Hue documentation](https://developers.meethue.com/develop/application-design-guidance/hue-system-performance/).
 - **Number of colours:** CPU impact.
 The number of colours generated from one frame.
 With several lights, this will produce a variety of colours.
 Setting this higher than your number of lights will waste CPU time generating colours that can't be displayed.
 - **Update interval:** CPU and Hue impact.
 The minimum amount of time to wait before updating the lights, in milliseconds.
 100ms will update the lights 10 times per second, 500ms, twice per second.
 - **Hue transition time:** Hue impact.
 The amount of time the lights will take to fade from one colour to the next, in milliseconds.
 Set to 0 for instant transition.
 100ms is recommended for a quick and smooth.
-Hue will wait fIdeally, should be the same as the update interval.
+Hue will wait for this transition to complete before applying the next command.
+Normally should be the same as the update interval.
-- **as:**
+- **Capture size:** CPU impact.
+Each frame is resized to calculate colours quickly.
+A lower value may lower

 ## Notes:
 - Does not support multiple bridges on your network